Living A Life-By-Design

 For this to occur, we must be present.
-And to be present, we must unplug.
+And to be present, we’ve got to unplug.

 Last week, I had no data plan.
 I took hundreds of amazing photos: mountain ranges; endless lakes (‘lochs’); stunning greenery; my kids dozing together on the bus.

-Instead, I checked my email at the end of the day before bed for a few minutes.
+But, I didn’t post on social media.
+I only checked my email at the end of the day before bed for a few minutes.
+Once.

 That was it.

-That pre-bedtime-email-check reminded me of when I was in university.
+I was reminded of being in university.
 Email had just come out and I had a slow, clunky desktop with noisy, dial-up internet that I could only be bothered to turn on once a day.

 Being in nature is an incredible antidote to stress.